The State of the Universe: Introduction

 It would be even more interesting if quantum mechanics broke down on cosmological scales.
 But there is not a shred of evidence for that, and my guess is that, even if it does, we will only find out by pursuing the assumption that quantum mechanics is the framework for a final theory of cosmology.

-My talk will not review any of the current ideas for a quantum state of the universe --- even Stephen's no-boundary wave function \cite{Haw84}.
+My talk will not review any of the current ideas for a quantum state of the universe even the no-boundary wave function \cite{NBWF1,11}.
 The articles of Don Page and Alex Vilenkin in this volume do that.
-Rather, in the limited time available, I want to concentrate on explaining why a theory of the quantum state of the universe must be part of any final theory.
-I am also not going to discuss the generalizations of usual quantum theory that are required for quantum cosmology \cite{Ishamsum}.
+Rather, I want to concentrate on explaining why a theory of the quantum state of the universe must be part of any final theory.
+I am also not going to discuss the generalizations of usual quantum theory that are required for quantum cosmology \cite{Str01}.
 For the essential points of this talk you can just imagine that the universe is a vast number of particles in a very large expanding box.